langjam/jam0001/Electrolysis/README.md

 ## Execution

+First, you have to install `npm`.

 In order do execute the language interpreter, you have to do the following:

 1. Go to Auskommentiert/Backend and run `npm install && npm run start_webserver`
+2. Open another Terminal
-2. Go to Auskommntiert/Frontend and `npm install && npm start`
+3. Go to Auskommentiert/Frontend and `npm install && npm start`

 After you have installed all dependencies and started the server, you can pick one topic in the frontend.
 You may find some example Topics.
 If you want to